This article lays out 10 of the best hiking rain jackets for men in 2019, that are currently available on the market today.

 It has a fully adjustable hood and a storm flap to help keep the elements out when you need to baton down the hatches in tough conditions.

 The jacket also features a zip chest pocket, handy for a compass and 2 zip hand pockets with the left hand pocket doubling as a stuff sack.
 It weighs in at 16.3oz / 463g (Average weight for size L), so it is a little on the heavier side in comparison to some of its competitors.

-In terms of price, it sits at the higher end for a rain jacket, coming in at around $215.
+In terms of price, it sits at the higher end of the scale for a rain jacket.
 However, as already mentioned above in this article, you usually get what you pay for, and there is a reason that the Foray is a best seller for Outdoor Research.

 The North Face Resolve 2 Rain Jacket for Men Features Summary:

 - Seam-sealed DryVent™ nylon 2 layer shell with mesh liner

 - Waterproof, breathable and windproof rain jacket